dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 A record object has a primitive `==` operator if all of its field have primitive `==` operators.

-*Note that this is a dynamic property of a record object, not a static property of its type.
+*Note that this is a dynamic property of a record object, not a property of its static type.
 Since primitive equality only comes into play in constants, the compiler can see the actual field values for a relevant record at compile time because it has the actual constant record value with all of its constant fields.
-This means records can be used in constant sets and maps keys, but only when the records' fields could be as well.*
+This means a record can be used in a constant set or as a constant map key, but only when its field values could be as well.*

 ### Identity